aureliusenterprise/doc_technical_manual/DOc/docs/source/index.rst

-Aurelius Atlas Data Governance Solution
+Aurelius Atlas Data Governance Solution DEV
 =======================================

 Thank you for your interest in Aurelius Atlas Data Governance solution,